First Year Seminar Program

 Eligibility and Enrollment

-Enrollment in FYS is restricted to full-time students in their first two semesters of college.
+Enrollment in FYS is restricted to full-time students in their first two semesters of their first year of college and the summer after.
 Students are limited to a maximum of two FYS in any one semester, and a maximum of two FYS across the first two semesters at Carolina.
 Enrollment in a third FYS can only occur with an approved petition from the associate dean of first year curricula, and will not be approved for a third seminar in a single semester.